 - Natural scents eliminate the need for perfume.

-- Can incorporate essential oils into our health as needed/desired.
+- Can incorporate essential oils into our routine as needed/desired.

 Here’s the recipe I came up with to make my homemade face lotion bars.
 Feel free to use it as-is or tailor it to suit your preferences!